stintosestudios/forFrame_collection_1_0_42/README.md

 ## Future Additions

-While useing a current version of forFrame it is exspected that I will run into shortcomings with the framwork in terms of additional features that I would like to have in the framework, as well as minor mistakes.
+While using a current version of forFrame it is expected that I will run into shortcomings with the framework in terms of additional features that I would like to have in the framework, as well as minor mistakes.
 The following is a list of changes I would like to include in the next minor release of forFrame.

 ### New features